amberframework/docs/getting-started/views/README.md

 # renders partial without layout.
 This is really useful for rendering a template inside of your current template.
 ```

-If template has a different path than `src/views/[controller_name]/[template_name]` you will need to provide the full path.

-If layout has a different path than `src/views/layouts/[template_name]` you must provide the full path.

-`LAYOUT = "src/views/layouts/other/path/application.slang"`

 ## Examples

 The render method is configured to look in the "src/views" path to keep the